ploigos/ploigos-step-runner/docs/end-to-end.md

 ## Step 2: Configure *psr.yaml* for NPM

-Create a *psr.yaml* file for the Spring application:
+Create a *psr.yaml* file in the source code repo for the NPM application:

 ```yaml
 create-container-image: